Reference architectures

 • Optimize the large monorepo.
 Using features such as LFS to not store binaries, and other approaches for reducing repository size, can dramatically improve performance and reduce costs.

-• When the monorepo is significantly large (20 gigabytes or more) further additional strategies maybe required such as even further increased specifications or in some cases a separate Gitaly backend for the monorepo alone.
+• When the monorepo is significantly large (20 gigabytes or more), further additional strategies may be required such as even further increased specifications or in some cases, a separate Gitaly backend for the monorepo alone.

 Additional workloads